praisyuthuppan/Multimodal-AI-Medical-Assistant/README.md

 ├── data/
 │
 ├── requirements.txt
-├── Dockerfile
+└── README.md
 ```

-## 📌 Key Highlights

-- Multimodal AI application supporting PDF, Image, and Voice inputs
-- Retrieval-Augmented Generation (RAG) for document-grounded responses
-- OCR using EasyOCR with OpenCV preprocessing
-- Speech-to-text using Whisper Large V3 Turbo
-- Context-aware medical report summarization
-- General medical education assistant
-- Vector search using ChromaDB
-- FastAPI REST APIs with Streamlit frontend
-- Docker-ready architecture

 ---

+## 🚀 Key Highlights

+- Built an **end-to-end Multimodal AI application** integrating OCR, Speech Recognition, Retrieval-Augmented Generation (RAG), and Large Language Models (LLMs).
+- Developed a **context-aware medical document understanding system** capable of processing PDF reports, prescription images, and voice recordings.
+- Implemented a **RAG pipeline** using LangChain, ChromaDB, and HuggingFace Sentence Transformers for semantic retrieval and document-grounded AI responses.
+- Designed separate AI workflows for **medical document analysis** and **general medical education**.
+- Developed a modular application using **FastAPI**, **Streamlit**, and **SQLite**, enabling REST APIs, report summarization, contextual question answering, and Text-to-Speech.

+---

+## 📚 Future Enhancements

+- Multi-document support
+- Conversational memory for follow-up questions
+- Enhanced retrieval and reranking strategies
+- Cloud deployment
+- Authentication and user management
+- Improved OCR support for handwritten prescriptions

+---

 ## ⚠ Disclaimer

-This application is designed for educational purposes only.
-It does not diagnose diseases, prescribe medications, or replace professional medical advice.
+This application is developed for **educational and informational purposes only**.
+It is designed to help users understand medical documents and provide general medical education.
+It **does not diagnose diseases, prescribe medications, or replace professional medical advice**.
 Always consult a qualified healthcare professional before making medical decisions.

----